thsouk/thsouk/README.md

 # Hi, I'm Thanos Soukaras 👋

 **Data Scientist specializing in AI, Machine Learning.**
-📍 Based in Athens, Greece.
+📍 Based in The Hague, Netherlands.
- Currently working at **EY (Ernst & Young)** in the AI & Data Center of Excellence.
-Passionate about building scalable AI solutions
+ Currently working at **New Black** as a Data Science.
+Passionate about building scalable AI solutions.

 ---